 Set a graduation gift budget and stick to it.

 While it is not required that you give a gift, it is appreciated.
-Most gifts are money, in the form of checks.
+Most gifts are monetary.
 With that said, remember that graduation is not a fundraising event; it is an important milestone to be celebrated.

 I set a budget, realizing that my son would probably receive close my budget in monetary gifts.
 Next, make a list of the graduates you are closest to before the invitations arrive.
 Divide your budget among the graduates you are giving gifts to.
 There likely will be students you are giving more to than others: your child's best friends, the son or daughter of a close friend, or a niece or nephew.
 You may also want to mail a card and/or gift to a graduate who does not have a party or who lives some distance from you.

-Another idea is to gift a "year of graduation" check, in this case $20.15, for the graduation year of 2015.
+Another idea is to gift a "year of graduation" check; for example $20.20, for the graduation year of 2020.
 Money adds up quickly.
 My son received a lot, as did most of his friends.
 He put the money towards his first year of incidental college expenses not covered by us.

 Decide how you will spend your time.